gotrekg/LAN-Party-Setup/Servers/LANCACHE/02-post-install.md

 6. **Create a bridge for VM networking**
    Replace `enp1s0` with your actual onboard NIC name (check with `ip a` or `nmcli device status`).

+> **⚠️ IMPORTANT:**
+> Creating the bridge will likely change your host's IP address!
+> Make sure to check your new IP with `ip a` or `nmcli device status` after setting up the bridge.
+> If you are connected via SSH, you may lose your connection and need to reconnect using the new IP.

    ```bash
    nmcli connection add type bridge autoconnect yes con-name br0 ifname br0
    nmcli connection add type bridge-slave autoconnect yes con-name br0-port1 ifname enp1s0 master br0